carbon-language/carbon-lang/llvm/lib/Target/WebAssembly/README.txt

 //===---------------------------------------------------------------------===//

 Small indices may use smaller encodings than large indices.
-WebAssemblyRegRenumbering should sort registers according to their usage frequency to maximize the usage of smaller encodings.
+WebAssemblyRegColoring and/or WebAssemblyRegRenumbering should sort registers according to their usage frequency to maximize the usage of smaller encodings.

 //===---------------------------------------------------------------------===//